 Proactive mag reloads prevent sand entering the action.
-Routinely pulling mags out, withstands failures to drop free.
+Routinely rip mags out, it withstands failures to drop free.
 Initial and number magazine base plates to trace intermittent malfunctions.
-Routinely check loaded mags, by slamming the base on a table.
+Routinely check loaded mags, by hammer fisting the baseplate.
 If rounds fountain out, the feed lips excessively worn.
 Immediately destroy magazines confirmed as defective.

 Downloading mags by 2 rounds, withstands a dirty guns failure to lock open and ensures a smooth rifle top off.
 Prevent damage and loss by not routinely dropping mags on the ground.
 Magpul PMAGS and Okay Ind Surefeed mags are both proven products.
 PMAGS are more rugged in the short term.
 Surefeed aluminum mags can be stored for decades, whereas polymer breaks down over time.

 The StripLULA mag loader accepts loose ammo and bulk ammo stripper clips.
 Release a locked bolt by racking the charging handle, instead of activating the bolt catch.
 This technique withstands a dirty gun's failure to lock open.